 Funder: U.S. National Science Foundation

-Summary: Supports dissertation-level research by doctoral students at U.S. institutions to advance understanding of the Arctic's natural, social, and cultural systems.
+Summary: Supports dissertation-level research that advances understanding of the Arctic's changing natural environment and social/cultural systems.